TritonDataCenter/manta-nfs/README.md

   * The `database` section can be used to configure where the server will cache local copies of the Manta objects.
-The location, size of the cache, the time-to-live and writeback time for the cache must be set if this section is provided.
+The location, size of the cache, the time-to-live, writeback time and number of parallel writebacks for the cache must be set if this section is provided.

     The default cache is under '/var/tmp/mfsdb' with a size limit of 1GB of local disk space.
 The time-to-live is the number of seconds a file will be cached before checking to see if it is stale.
 The default is one hour (3600 seconds).
 The writeback time is the number of seconds a dirty file will be cached before being written back to Manta.
 The default is one minute (60 seconds).
 If files are updated regularly (e.g. log files) then it might make sense to increase the timeout to reduce writeback traffic, but this also increases the window in which data only exists in the local cache.
+The maximum number of parallel writebacks defaults to 5.

   * The `mount` section's `address` field can be used to specify an address other than localhost for the server to listen on.
 Using '0.0.0.0' tells the